rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-rules.md

 The Rules tab also has a search bar which modifies your display based on the values you enter, such as a IP address or protocol.

+### Access-list rule execution order

+Cisco firewalls execute access-list rules in order from top to the bottom.
+If the customer request matches a rule, it stops processing the requests and performs the action.
+The Firewall Manager v2 always adds new access-list rules to the bottom of the access-list.
+Sometimes you will be required to change the execution order.
+Use these steps to perform this:

+1. Navigate to the **All Rules** tab.

+2. Click the cog action icon to the left of the execution order line number.

+3. Section the **Change order** option.

+4. Specific the line number to move this entry to.

+   **Note:** The Firewall Manager v2 will not allow you to place rules above the highest redacted Rackspace intenral line.
+This is to prevent hindering our ability of accessing your environment and give you Fanatical Support.

+   Also note that changing the execution order of a line require that line to be temporarily removed and re-added.
+This is due to a Cisco limitation.
+DO not change the execution order of a rule unless a blip in access for that rule is acceptable.

 ### Adding an access-list rule

 1. Access Firewall Manager v2 by following the steps in the [Firewall Manager v2](https://support.rackspace.com/how-to/firewall-manager-v2) article.